BCLab-UNM/SwarmathonIV-Cabrillo-Public/README.md

 ### Quick Start Installation Guide

-Swarmathon-ROS is designed and tested exclusively on the 64 bit version of Ubuntu 14.04 LTS (Trusty Tahr) and ROS Indigo Igloo.
-This framework may compile and run correctly under other versions of Ubuntu and ROS, but **NOTE** that these other systems are untested and are therefore not supported at this time.
+Swarmathon-ROS is designed and tested exclusively on the 64 bit version of Ubuntu 16.04 LTS (Xenial Xerus) and ROS Kinetic Kame. **NOTE** You must upgrade your swarmies and development machines to the new LTS version of Ubuntu.

-##### 1. Install ROS Indigo
+##### 1. Install ROS Kinetic

-Follow the detailed instructions for installing ROS Indigo under Ubuntu 14.04 [here](http://wiki.ros.org/indigo/Installation/Ubuntu).
-We recommend the Desktop-Full installation, which includes the Gazebo 2 simulator.
+Follow the detailed instructions for installing ROS Indigo under Ubuntu 14.04 [here](http://wiki.ros.org/kinetic/Installation/Ubuntu).
+We recommend the Desktop-Full installation, which includes the Gazebo simulator.

 ##### 2. Install additional ROS plugins